brandonvio/brandonvio/HEADER.md

 - Over 120 skill endorsements across a broad spectrum of technologies.
 - [Link to my LinkedIn profile](https://www.linkedin.com/in/brandonvicedomini/)
 - [Link to my resume](https://github.com/brandonvio/brandonvio/blob/master/documents/BrandonVicedomini-Resume.pdf)

+# Portfolio Projects

+These are projects I've worked on for about the last 6 months.
+Some of these projects started out as coding challenges and were built out into a full functioning application.
+Rythm.cc started out as an idea to do machine learning using financial data and turned into a Jenkins/Kubernetes exercise.
+Each project is using CI/CD and is hosted in live environment on AWS or Azure.